Cayin C9II

 READ ALSO The full blow-by-blow story of C9II's development

 Here is where a good old linear open-loop circuit based on immaculate parts gain matching raises the victory flag.
-And that's before Class A bias and high operating voltages comes into play, setting up C9II for success.
+And that's before Class A bias and high operating voltages come into play, setting up C9II for success.
 You can even play with Nutube anode voltage for very audible sonic outcomes.

 Throughout, C9II allows linearity specs to remain respectable even without error correction, because there are less errors to correct in the first place.